 - Assume everyone is valuable.
 Most of us are great at being superficially nice to people.
 But that’s not the same as believing all people can add value to your life.
 When we assume people are valuable, we’re open and curious.
 When we don’t, we stick with small talk, make assumptions, and move on.
 So, what if instead of staying in the chit-chat zone you asked people more unexpected, open-ended questions like, “What has your interest these days?”
 And then spend some time really listening.
 Ask follow up questions—and keep listening.
 We all can remember a time when we had a deep, unexpected conversation with someone that challenged our assumptions about them, and left us changed for the better.
 Go looking for that kind of conversation.
 And obviously, there is a line between curious and nosy, so don’t probe into people’s business unless they seem happy to share.
 But also remember to share yourself.
 You too are valuable.
 Be authentic about your story, your victories and your struggles.
 If it’s been a rough year for you, say so.
 Who knows?
 The person you’re talking to might have had a difficult time too, and your admission frees you both up to show each other compassion and understanding.

 - Know your (diverse) audience.
 If we’re going to transform our holiday spaces, we have to create environments where more of us feel included and respected.
-Not every gathering is as beautifully diverse as my son’s luncheon was, but things are constantly changing in our families and communities.
+Not every gathering is as beautifully diverse as my son’s luncheon was, but this is 2017, and things are constantly changing in our families and communities.
 You never know who might show up to dinner: The Royal Family just learned that a multiracial, multicultural, feminist American actress is coming to their palace very soon.
 Call me crazy, but I’m assuming some things are going to change as a result.
 I’ve also noticed that even when people come from the same families and communities, they can have very different lives, narratives, and perspectives.
 So consider the language you use and what subjects you choose to talk about.
 Last week at that luncheon, for example, I was talking to my ex about his senior leadership position and the issues we’ve both faced in the corporate workplace.
 Only after I got home did I realize that our conversation could have been incredibly alienating to someone whose job offers little to no control, autonomy or power.
 It’s not that you have to avoid certain discussions completely; just be aware of how they might play in a mixed audience.
 Sometimes you don’t know the secret battles and identities in the room.
 Looking around and gauging reaction may give you a clue, though: If folks look bored or uncomfortable you can say, “Is this annoying? we can stop.”
 Or maybe say something that acknowledges awareness: “I know these are ‘high-rent’ problems, so I’m going to just shut up now.”

 - Choose your words carefully when other people don’t.
 It wouldn’t be a holiday gathering without somebody saying something thoughtless or inappropriate, right?
 Be ready to speak up—but know how to do it in a way that won’t make the situation worse.
 The goal isn’t to humiliate the speaker; it’s to actually interrupt the behavior.
 So if your grandmother starts food shaming the young girl in the room about what she has on her plate, you can gently say, “Please don’t do that.
 We’re not policing anyone’s plates today.
 I know you love Dana, but that’s not helpful.”
 If someone tells a joke that demeans a group of people, you can say in the most curious tone you can muster, “Why is that funny?”
 If someone proclaims a stereotypical view as truth, you can kindly ask, “What do you mean?” or “Weird, that hasn’t been my experience.”
 Or you can use some of my favorite go-to expressions for preventing the flow of upsetting remarks: “Ouch,” “Really?” and “That’s just awkward.”And if you can’t do or say something in the moment, you can do it later, when you’re alone with the person: “I didn’t say anything at dinner, but it was hard to listen to you use that language.
 Did you think about the message it sends to the young folks at the table?”
 You might also go to the person who you suspect was upset by the remark, check in to let them know you heard or saw it too and ask them how they’re doing, or if you can help.